finos/datahelix/docs/GettingStarted.md

 ## Generation modes

-The generator supports a number of different generation modes:
+The generator supports two different generation modes:

 -   **random** - _(default)_ generates random data that abides by the given set of constraints, with the number of generated rows limited via the `--max-rows` option.
 -   **full** - generates all the data that abides by the given set of constraints, with the number of generated rows limited via the `--max-rows` option.